Advanced Coding Assistance

 Project View, Structure View, Hierarchy View

-In AppCode you can find several views that help you navigate through your project and see the whole structure of it.
-The Project view provides convenient way of exploring your project structure, the Files view helps you see the physical project layout rather than logical groups.
+AppCode gives you several views to help navigate through your project and see its whole structure.
+The Project view provides a convenient way of exploring your project structure, while the Files view helps you see the physical project layout rather than logical groups.

-Moreover, there is a Structure view that displays the structure of a file in the current editor tab and a Hierarchy view to see classes hierarchy, and even method, call and include hierarchy.
+There is also a Structure view which displays the structure of a file in the current editor tab, and a Hierarchy view to see classes hierarchy as well as method, call and include hierarchy.

 Go to Class/File/Symbol lets you quickly jump to the required place in code when you know what you need.
-You want to get from a method call to declaration or vice versa?
-Go to declaration/definition (Cmd+B) does just what you need.
+Want to get from a method call to declaration or vice versa?
+Look no further than Go to declaration/definition (Cmd+B).

 Navigation to Implementation, Declaration, Definition

-AppCode lets you easily navigate to the definition or declaration of a method, class, or a variable by means of special icons in the left gutter area or shortcuts.
-It always gets to the exact place of declaration, plus using Alt+Cmd+B you can jump around the whole class cluster with its protocols, categories, superclasses and inheriters be it an Objective-C code, or C++ templates.
+AppCode lets you easily navigate to the definition or declaration of a method, class, or variable by means of special icons in the left gutter area or shortcuts.
+It always gets to the exact place of declaration.
+Plus use Alt+Cmd+B to jump around the whole class cluster with its protocols, categories, superclasses and inheritors, be it Objective-C code or C++ templates.

-With AppCode it's a matter of a few simple shortcuts: Cmd+E for Recent Files, Shift+Cmd+E for Recently Changed Files, Shift+Alt+C for Recent Changes, Shift+Cmd+Backspace for Last Edit Location.
+Often enough you need to easily navigate to a file that was edited recently, or a file related to the one that's open right now.
+With AppCode it's a matter of a few simple shortcuts: Cmd+E for Recent Files, Shift+Cmd+E for Recently Changed Files, Shift+Alt+C for Recent Changes, and Shift+Cmd+Backspace for Last Edit Location.

 Find Usages, Highlight Usages

 Find Usages lets you quickly see all the places where a symbol (class, method, property, variable, etc.) is used.
-Just position the caret on the symbol for which you want to find usages and press Alt+F7.
+Place the caret on a symbol and press Alt+F7 to find its usages.
 Unlike textual search, Find Usages in AppCode works on the semantic level and shows you actual usages, not just text matches.
-Moreover, it understands and can be used with localization, Core Data and xib files.
+Moreover, it understands, and can be used with, localization, Core Data and xib files.

-You can also highlight any reference usages in the current file by pressing Shift+Cmd+F7 and jump between them.
+You can also highlight any reference usages in the current file by pressing Shift+Cmd+F7, and then jump between them.

-TODOs provide a convenient way to leave yourself a note right in your code.
-Just add a comment that contains the keyword "todo", and AppCode will recognise such comment as a TODO list item, which you can later find in the TODO view.
+TODOs are an easy way to make a 'note to self' right in the code.
+Just add a comment that contains the "todo" keyword, and AppCode will recognize that comment as a TODO list item, which you can later find in the TODO view.

-Are you developing a multi-lingual app?
-Very wise indeed!
-AppCode can simplify life for you then.
-The IDE allows you to easily extract inline strings into resources using the "Localize the string" quick-fix, provides a quick navigation to the resource files, plus you can use all the smart features like refactorings, usages search and so on in localization files.
+Are you developing a multilingual app?
+Then AppCode can surely simplify your life.
+The IDE allows you to easily extract inline strings into resources using the "Localize the string" quick-fix.
+You can also navigate to resource files quickly, plus use all the smart features like refactorings, usages search and other features in localization files.

 Frames, Watches, Breakpoints, Expression Evaluation

-Once you stop on a breakpoint, or pause the debug session, you can see descriptions of all the variables available and even content of collections and dictionaries.
-AppCode provides Frames and Watches to help you investigate a problem with ease.
-You can also evaluate any arbitrary expression or code fragment – AppCode will display the result in a structural representation and you can dig into it right in the result view.
+Once you stop on a breakpoint, or pause the debug session, you can see descriptions of all the available variables and even the contents of collections and dictionaries.
+AppCode provides Frames and Watches to help you investigate any problem with ease.
+You can also evaluate any arbitrary expression or code fragment: see the results in a structural representation and dig into it right in the results view.

-With the help of conditional breakpoints in AppCode you can have more control over the debug process, and an option to log an evaluated message when a breakpoint is hit.
+With the help of conditional breakpoints in AppCode, you can have more control over the debugging process, and an option to log an evaluated message when a breakpoint is hit.

 Code Data Objects

-AppCode provides a convenient way to browse Core Data objects and their relationships in debugger.
+AppCode provides a convenient way to browse Core Data objects and their relationships in the debugger.

 In AppCode you can have several test run configurations that you can execute from a special popup.
-Alternatively you can run a test right from the editor – depending on the context you are in, AppCode will run a single test, or all tests in a scope.
-The test runner will show you the results in the dedicated view where you can explore them, navigate to the problems and see the statistics.
+Alternatively, you can run a test right from the editor: depending on the context you are in, AppCode will run a single test, or all tests in a scope.
+The test runner will show you the results in a dedicated view, where you can explore them, navigate to the problems, and see the statistics.